-HACSM continues to monitor this activity and the households who reach "zero" HAP status.
-Due to the high cost of living, very few program participants reach "zero" HAP status and those that do have truly become economically secure.
-In calendar year 2018, eight households reached "zero" HAP status and exited the MTW program after 90 days.
-Two additional households reached "zero" HAP status, but experienced an income reduction, resulting in their on-going program participation.
+HACSM continues to monitor this activity and zero HAP households.
+Due to high cost of housing, very few program participants reach "zero" HAP status.
+In CY2019, 7 households exited the program because they reached "zero" HAP status.

 HACSM is not proposing any non-significant changes or modifications to this activity, and as such is also not proposing any changes to the baselines, metrics, benchmarks, or authorizations.